 Think karaoke or rollerskating with disco-era hits, and give the gues a gold medal or trophy with the best Disco-themed costume.

 It will keep the kids active at the party, but it will help them burn off the energy from the cake.

 Get a gold disco ball and spraypaint some cheap heart-shaped glasses for guests to wear.

-Golden birthdays are often called champagne birthdays.
+Golden birthdays are often called a champagne birthday.

 However, there are a lot of sparkling non-alcoholic beverages to use instead.